Grab launches new program to help small businesses thrive online in the ‘new normal’

 The COVID-19 pandemic has accelerated digitalization, and Grab has been actively working with local governments across Southeast Asia to ensure that traditional ecosystems are not left behind.

-In partnership with the Department of Agriculture for the Kadiwa ni Ani at Kita Program as well as the Department of Tourism’s Philippine Harvest Initiative, Grab opens up meaningful opportunities for Filipino farmers and agripreneurs to earn more from the Grab platform and have their fresh produce delivered to customers across Metro Manila through GrabExpress.
+In partnership with the Department of Agriculture for the Kadiwa ni Ani at Kita Program as well as the Department of Tourism’s Philippine Harvest Initiative, Grab opens up meaningful opportunities for Filipino farmers and agripreneurs to earn more from the Grab platform and have their fresh produce delivered to consumers across Metro Manila through GrabExpress.
 By leveraging on Grab’s tech leadership, innovation, and expansive delivery network, supporting these government initiatives will not only help in securing food for those who are staying at home to flatten the curve but will also help in expanding livelihood opportunities to Filipino farmers across the country.

 Grab for Good: At least 3.6M Filipinos have been protected and supported from the pandemic through GrabBayanihan